yixuan47/yixuan47.github.io/_pages/about.md

 I am a master student majoring in Control Engineering at Shanghai Jiao Tong University, with an anticipated graduation in March 2025.

+I graduated from the Department of Automation, Beijing Institute of Technology with a bachelor’s degree.
+I am now pursuing a master’s degree in the Department of Electrical engineering and technology at Shanghai Jiao Tong University, advised by Dewei Li.

 I am now researching data-driven model predictive control for uncertain systems and working on developing various industrial control software.

 I won the Outstanding Student Award(Top 3%) and First Prize Academic Scholarship in 2023 at SJTU and received the Outstanding Poster Paper Award from the Chinese Process Paper Congress in 2024(Top 3%).